indranildeveloper/indranildeveloper-kepler.gl/docs/user-guides/b-kepler-gl-workflow/a-add-data-to-the-map.md

   Feature properties will be parsed as columns.
 You can apply color, filters based on them.

 #### 2. Auto styling
-kepler.gl will read styles from GeoJSON files.
-If you are a GeoJSON expert, you can add style declarations to feature properties. kepler.gl will use the declarations to automatically style your feature.
+indranildeveloper-kepler.gl will read styles from GeoJSON files.
+If you are a GeoJSON expert, you can add style declarations to feature properties. indranildeveloper-kepler.gl will use the declarations to automatically style your feature.
 The acceptable style properties are:
   ```json
   "properties": {
     "lineColor": [130, 154, 227],